rinikerlab/Ensembler/README.md

    This module contains at the moment only Free Energy Calculations.

 ## How To Install
-Alternativley you can download the git and use the setup.py script of the repository:
+Download the git and use the setup.py script of the repository:

     cd /path/to/local/Ensembler/repo
     pyton setup.py install